exyi/coberec/docs/thesis/approaches.md

 The concerns about older versions of the virtual machine and application size are much stronger on the web.
 Still, even in the .NET ecosystem, there is a .NET IL Linker project that does tree shaking to reduce the binary size.
 Such transformations are however a bit out of scope of this work.
-We are slowly getting into the area of compiler optimizations, which may sometimes also help to reduce boilerplate, but it is not the main point.
+We are slowly getting into the area of compiler optimizations, which may sometimes also help reducing boilerplate, but it is not the main point.

 The limitation of IL rewriting is that introducing new symbols is quite dubious.
 The problem is that the project compilation runs before the rewriting step.